Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Problem definition

-This fundamental diagram in combination with a cellular automaton (CA) implementation of the kinematic wave model, produces its most computationally efficient numerical solution method: Elementary CA Rule 184 \citep{wolfram1984cellular}.
+This section formalizes all the ingredients needed to formulate our problem, including the traffic flow model to describe the behavior of vehicles, the type of network, the vehicle routing assumptions and the traffic signal configuration.

+\textbf{The traffic flow model} used in this paper is the kinematic wave model (or LWR model) \cite{Lighthill1955Kinematic,richards1956shock} with a triangular flow-density fundamental diagram \blueOLD{\cite {newell2002simplified}}.
+This is the simplest model able to predict the main features of traffic flow, and it has become the standard analysis tool and traffic flow theory.
+It turns out that there are several models in the literature that are equivalent to the kinematic wave model: \minor{the} celebrated Newell's car-following model \cite{newell2002simplified} is the car-following version, which can be formulated as a cellular automaton (CA) model \cite{Dag04a}.
+But \cite{Lav16} showed that the shape of the triangular fundamental diagram is irrelevant thanks to a symmetry in the kinematic wave model, allowing us to use an isosceles fundamental diagram, which has many useful properties in practice; see \cite{Lav16} for the details.
+This implies that elementary CA rule 184 \cite{wolfram1984cellular} is in turn equivalent to the kinematic wave model, and will be used in this paper.
+Accordingly, here we set both the free-flow speed and the wave speed equal to 1, implying that the saturation flow is 1/2, the critical density $k_c$ is also 1/2 and the jam density 1, without loss of generality \footnote{ \blueOLD{The transformed densities used in this paper, $k$, are related to the ``real'' densities, $k'$, by $k'= 2k/(\theta+1), k<1/2$ and $k'= 1-2(1-k)\theta/(\theta+1), k\ge 1/2$, where $\theta$ is there observed free-flow speed to wave speed ratio. }}.
 In a CA model, each lane of the road is divided into small cells $i=1,2,\ldots \ell$ the size of a vehicle jam spacing, where cell $\ell$ is the most downstream cell of the lane.
 The value in each cell, namely $c_i$, can be either ``1'' if a vehicle is present and ``0'' otherwise.
 The update scheme for CA Rule 184, shown in Fig.~\ref{f1}, operates over a neighborhood of length 3, and can be written as:

 The vector $c$ is a vector of bits and \eqref{CA Rule 184} is Boolean algebra, which explains the high computational efficiency of this traffic model.
-Notice that \eqref{CA Rule 184} implies that the current state of the system is described completely by the state in the previous time step; i.e. it is Markovian and deterministic.
+Notice that CA Rule 184 implies the exceedingly simple traffic rule ``advance if you can'', which can be understood as the canonical rule for traffic flow.
+This also implies that the current state of the system is described completely by the state in the previous time step; i.e. it is Markovian and deterministic.
 Stochastic components are added by the signal control policy, and therefore our traffic model satisfies the main assumption of the MDP framework.